Unveiling the Enchanting Gujarati Wedding Ceremonies

 Gol Dhana

 The Coriander Seeds and Jaggery Ceremony Gol Dhana, similar to an engagement ceremony, takes place a few days before the wedding.
-The bride's family visits the groom's family, bearing traditional matlis filled with sweets and savories.
+The bride's family visits the groom's family, bearing traditional matlis filled with sweets and savouries.
 The exchange of rings between the bride and groom is accompanied by blessings from married women of both families, who pray for their happiness and prosperous married life.

 Mandap Mahurat

 Commencing the Sacred Union The Mandap Mahurat marks the official initiation of the wedding ceremony.
 It is performed separately at the bride's and groom's places.
-A priest conducts a puja, invoking Lord Ganesha's blessings to remove any obstacles that may hinder the couple's journey towards marital bliss.
+A priest conducts a puja, invoking Lord Ganesh's blessings to remove any obstacles that may hinder the couple's journey towards marital bliss.

 Griha Shanti